-Indirect purchasing costs are under more scrutiny than ever and the demands to keep expenditure down are constantly rising.
-Against this backdrop, procurement professionals need to find new ways to holistically manage costs and deliver value.
+Indirect purchasing costs are under more scrutiny than ever and against this backdrop, procurement professionals need to find new ways to holistically manage costs and deliver value.

 Have you ever been so busy that you’ve said, or wanted to say, that you’ve only got one pair of hands?
 Well, what if you had more than one pair?
 You’d be able to get more done, of course.